 How do you tell Someone about Mouth oduor?

 It’s not easy to tell someone about odor problems.
 Most people will just bear with the smell by keeping the possible distance and wondering about owner.
 Only very close relations that are free with the person can be able help to share the concern.
 The others that can help are young children who are innocent enough to say things freely as they experience them.
 “Your mouth stinks!”, they will easily say.
-When they do, it should be taken serious and confirmation sought from others.
+When they do, it should be taken seriously and confirmation sought from others.

 If one really cares about oral hygiene, they should volunteer the question by asking those close to them to tell them if their mouth has a bad breath.
 It takes a courageous person to be able to politely bring up the topic discussion, because not many people will be able to.